 Cysts are normal bumps and lumps that can appear anywhere on the human body.
-Their size can vary from microscopic to the size of an orange, and are usually painless.
+Their size can vary from microscopic to the size of an orange and are usually painless.
 These small sacs are normally filled with either fluid, air, or other various materials and will not harm the surrounding area.
-When they occur on the vaginal area, they can usually be found on the inner folds or on the vagina.
+When they occur in the vaginal area, they can usually be found on the inner folds or on the vagina.

 The Different Types of Vaginal Cysts

 There are four main types of vaginal cysts that are

 - Inclusion Cysts: These are not only the most commonly occurring vaginal cysts, they are also some of the smallest.
 These harmless cysts normally appear on the lower back of the vaginal wall.

 - Bartholin’s Gland Cysts: Located on Bartholin’s Gland, these cysts are normally filled with fluid.
 These glands can be found on either side of the vaginal opening, and are responsible for producing the lubricating fluid for the labia.